foundry-rs/book/src/tutorials/best-practices.md

    - Unit test them by writing tests that assert on the state changes made from running the script.
    - Write your deploy script and scaffold tests by running that script.
 Then, run all tests against the state resulting from your production deployment script.
 This is a great way to gain confidence in a deploy script.

-1. **Carefully audit which transactions are broadcasted**.
-Transactions not broadcasted are still executed in the context of a test, so missing broadcasts or extra broadcasts are easy sources of error in the previous step.
+1. **Carefully audit which transactions are broadcast**.
+Transactions not broadcast are still executed in the context of a test, so missing broadcasts or extra broadcasts are easy sources of error in the previous step.

 1. **Watch out for frontrunning**.
 Forge simulates your script, generates transaction data from the simulation results, then broadcasts the transactions.
 Make sure your script is robust against chain-state changing between the simulation and broadcast.
 A sample script vulnerable to this is below: